 In the US, the average household debt is $137,063, including cars, credit cards, mortgages, and other forms of debt.

-It is no wonder that many people feel that it’s impossible to pay down debt fast.
-But it’s possible!
+It is no wonder that millions of Americans are looking to learn how to pay off debt fast.
+It’s not impossible to pay down debt fast.
+It is possible!

-That doesn’t mean it has to stay that way, but it feels a bit like we’re all in the middle of a financial crisis, or at least we’ve all been trying to catch up, right?
+That doesn’t mean it has to stay that way.
+Perhaps it feels a bit like a financial crisis.
+Or, at least we’ve all been trying to catch up, right?

 Becoming debt-free isn’t easy.
 Plus, becoming financially independent isn’t easy either.
 Indeed, both take work.
 But, once you make it a priority, I assure you it gets easier.
 No matter how bad your debt situation may seem, master two simple levers, and you’ll get yourself back on track.
 Indeed, you’ll be able to pay off your debt fast.